WWJS: Subchannels

-Previously, the second and fourth digital subchannels have been affiliated with Jewelry Television, which is shown at various times on the main channel.
+Previously, the second and fourth digital subchannels have been affiliated with Jewelry Television, which was shown at various times on the main channel.
 The network was used as a placeholder until the additions of RTV and My Family TV on those respective subchannels.
 On September 28, 2012, My Family TV was replaced with PBJ.
 In November 2012, WHKY-TV began transmitting its main channel in 720p high definition, and in 2014 the main channel began airing Jewelry Television in HD for portions of the day.
 On March 1, 2014, PBJ was replaced on digital subchannel 14.4 by Heartland (which originated as the broadcast incarnation of The Nashville Network in 2012).
 On July 1, 2014, This TV was added to the second subchannel, making WHKY the fourth station in the Charlotte market to carry it.
 On that same date, Retro TV was moved to the third subchannel, replacing Tuff TV.
 On January 5, 2021, SonLife began broadcast on subchannel 14.7, while Charge! was replaced by TBD.
 On July 1, 2021, Jewelry Television and Shop LC on 14.5 and 14.6 respectively were replaced with Defy TV and TrueReal.